cloudflare/cloudflare-docs/content/workers/configuration/versions-and-deployments/rollbacks.md

 ## Via Wrangler

-To perform a rollback via Wrangler, use the `wrangler rollback` command.
+To roll back via Wrangler, use the `wrangler rollback` command.
 Refer to [Wrangler `rollback` command documentation](/workers/wrangler/commands/#rollback) for more information.

 ## Via the Cloudflare Dashboard